 As a moisturiser, shea butter is uniquely effective, shown to restore the skin’s moisture levels in just 2 hours, and it’s also free from side effects.
 For example, cocoa butter is also a particularly effective moisturiser thanks to its ceramides, but it’s far too pore-clogging, with a comedogenic rating of 4 out of 5.
 Shea butter, meanwhile, has a rating of 0 out of 5, and no other toxins, allergies or irritating compounds to speak of.

-Even better, shea butter has a mysterious ability to increase collagen levels in the skin.
-This moisturiser disables the collagenase enzyme, which breaks down existing collagen in humans.
+Even better, shea butter can mysteriously increase collagen.
+This moisturiser disables the collagenase enzyme, which breaks down existing collagen in human skin.
 The Pharaohs of Ancient Egypt even imported shea butter to their pyramids on wagons, for its strong sunscreen ability against the harsh desert sun.